from training.npr.org: https://training.npr.org/2018/10/31/mixing-diy/

 Our readers have lots of questions about audio production.
 Find answers here about headphones, levels, microphones and more.

-For this installment of “What’s in your bag?,” Tim Nelson of Minnesota Public Radio shares a glimpse inside his incredibly large and extensive kit.
-While it is certainly more in-depth than most, this kit allows Tim to be ready for most any situation the news can throw at him.
-You’ll be hard-pressed to walk away without
+This incredibly large and extensive kit allows Tim to be ready for most any situation the news can throw at him.

-There are many ways audio can go wrong: a press conference recording with a buzz, hard-to-understand phone tape or lots of “p-pops” — the list goes on.
-Can you still use the audio in your story?
+There are many ways audio can go wrong.
+Can you still use it in your story?
 This basic criteria will you decide.

 Liz Jones (@KUOWLiz), a reporter with KUOW, contacted us with an idea after the Which Mic Should I Use? post published.
 She recommended we get the input of various reporters in the field to hear about what mics they are using and why.
 Good idea!
 Here’s what a few public radio reporters told us they